NathanAW24/information-retrieval-assignments/week4/README.md

 RSV with given c = {'D3': -1.041392685158225, 'D5': -1.041392685158225, 'D2': -0.7103994661168005, 'D4': -1.3336487565147008, 'D1': -1.1875207208364629}
 Sorting Based on RSV (ascending), ['D4', 'D1', 'D3', 'D5', 'D2']
 ```

+Extra notes, here keep in mind that `D3` and `D5` has the same RSV, so it equal in relevance.
+However, the python function output would still compare it and put it in place.

 # Exercise 2
 Code is in `exercise2.py`.